DerGuru/The-Resonant/Chapters/P2-08 - City Anomaly.md

 He exhaled.
 The flyers’ lean eased a breath.

-Second shape: Let go a little, behind and under the first—two handspans back, where the compression wanted to anchor.
+Second shape: Let go a little, behind and under the first - two handspans back, where the compression wanted to anchor.
 Not a pull.
 A quiet suggestion that the extra pressure had somewhere safe to return to.

 The toddler stopped tugging.
 The paper sleeves lost interest in drama.
 A ribbon that had been trying to lift decided to be ribbon instead of omen.

 “Okay,” Lina murmured, not quite a question.

-Jason let the shapes touch briefly—Hold and Let‑go brushing like palms.
+Jason let the shapes touch briefly - Hold and Let‑go brushing like palms.
 Where they met, the thin shell uncurled on itself and found its old normal.
 The pressure gradient flattened without a pop.
 The air resumed being air.

-At the edge of the square, a woman who had been filming nothing in particular with her phone lowered it, eyebrows up in that did I just see— way.
+At the edge of the square, a woman who had been filming nothing in particular with her phone lowered it, eyebrows up in that did I just see -  way.
 She caught Jason’s eyes.
 He held the look for a heartbeat that confessed nothing.
 She smiled, small and pleased, like a person who had just watched someone steady a ladder without being asked.

 The bowed saw relaxed a fraction.
 The busker slid off the pure line into a gentle, messy chord because lungs exist.